 Exploratory analyses

-As an exploratory analysis, we asked the participants to rate the perceived controllability or certainty of the events.
-The scores are used to be compared with the categorization of the nature of events (ambiguous/unambiguous).
+As an exploratory analysis, participants rated their own evaluations of perceived controllability or certainty of the events.
+We used these scores to compare participants’ perceptions with the categorization of the nature of events (ambiguous/unambiguous).
 The comparison and other exploratory analyses will be completed after data collection.
+We summarized the descriptive statistics for ambiguity of the events in the current study in Table 12.

+Table 12

+Descriptive statistics for ambiguity of the events in the current study